 Did you know that Internet users spend four times more time on Facebook than they do on Google?
-With 7,021 colleges and universities in the United States, you have to find a way to make your institution stand out.
+With 3,982 degree-granting postsecondary institutions in the United States, you have to find a way to make your institution stand out.

 In higher education, social media is a critical component of your inbound marketing strategy.
 After all, that’s where students are spending a lot of their time.
 You have the opportunity to attract students to your college or university with social media – you just have to find a way to get content in front of them that they’re interested in.

 Tips for Attracting New Students Through Social Media